Current Reasons to Apply COVID-19 Antibody Tests

 However, studies have shown that patients who have overcome COVID-19 enjoy immunity for 3 to 6 months, with some cases extending up to 8 months.
 In relation to immunoglobulins, IgM (acute phase reactant) persists during almost the entire symptomatologic phase, gradually decreasing its levels after overcoming the clinical presentation.
 IgG (late phase reactant), on the other hand, appears weeks after the first symptoms, gradually increasing its levels and persisting during the rest of the conferred immunity.

 Regarding the specific time of immunity produced by the administration of the vaccine, the answer to this question is still not entirely clear.
-What is known is that the researches that indicated an immunity of about 3 months after the administration of the vaccine have been left behind, now existing more updated studies that indicate an immunity of up to 1 year or more after the administration of a booster vaccine weeks after the first dose.
+What is known is that the research that indicated an immunity of about 3 months after the administration of the vaccine have been left behind, now existing more updated studies that indicate an immunity of up to 1 year or more after the administration of a booster vaccine weeks after the first dose.
 Certainly, little by little, more will be known about this subject.

 For this reason, the importance of antibody testing will not go unnoticed, as it continues to be a valid diagnostic tool for those persons, whether infected by the virus or vaccinated, who require a check for the presence of specific antibodies against SARS-CoV-2.